Paul O. Zelinsky: Artistic style

 Zelinsky does not have a recognizable style, suiting his artwork and techniques to the particular nature of the book to be illustrated.
-According to Linnea Lannon in a Detroit Free Press profile of the artist, "what has raised Zelinsky into the first rank of children's book illustrators is not just the pictures but the way they integrate with text."
+According to Linnea Lannon in the artist profile Detroit Free Press, "What has raised Zelinsky into the first rank of children's book illustrators is not just the pictures but the way they integrate with text."
 Zelinsky says, "I want the pictures to speak in the same voice as the words.
 This desire has led me to try various kinds of drawings in different books.
 I have used quite a wide stretch of styles, and I'm fortunate to have been asked to illustrate such a range of stories."
 Wheels On the Bus and Knick-Knack Paddywhack! are engineered books with moving parts.
-Zelinsky is not a paper engineer himself, Rodger Smith engineered Wheels On the Bus and Andrew Baron Knick-Knack Paddywhack!.
+Zelinsky is not a paper engineer himself; Rodger Smith engineered Wheels On the Bus and Andrew Baron Knick-Knack Paddywhack!